MCHatcher/Fast-computation-Gini/README.md

 # Fast-computation-Gini
-This repository provides code for fast computation of the Gini coefficient using bsxfun.
+This repository provides code for fast computation of the Gini coefficient using the bsxfun function in Matlab.
+A slower code using explicit calculation is also proivided that can easily be translated into any programming language.